kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

        not apply).
 It is reasonable to assume that the applications are IPv6 capable; therefore, Ipv6 extension headers can be used to request network services inband.
-With an IPv4 data plane, the encapsulations could potentially be over UDP; however, that is not the focus.
+With an IPv4 data plane, the encapsulations could be over UDP; however, that is not the focus.

    -   Application to receive errors or feedback from the network:
-       A signaling from relay node to end system can help measure application performance.
+       A signaling from the relay node to the end system can help measure application performance.

 ## Types of App-flow Requests